-- (i) In order to assess whether there are reasons to expect a higher inflow even under a combined idiosyncratic and market-wide stress scenario, the ECB expects to be shown that cancellation clauses include a notification period of at least six months and that the agreements and commitments do not contain any clause that would allow the liquidity provider to: - (a) require any conditions to be fulfilled before the liquidity is provided; - (b) withdraw from its obligations to fulfil these agreements and commitments;
+- (i) In order to assess whether there are reasons to expect a higher inflow even under a combined idiosyncratic and market-wide stress scenario, the ECB expects that it will be shown that cancellation clauses include a notification period of at least six months and that the agreements and commitments do not contain any clause that would allow the liquidity provider to: - (a) require any conditions to be fulfilled before the liquidity is provided; - (b) withdraw from its obligations to fulfil these agreements and commitments;

-- (c) change substantially the terms of the agreements and commitments without prior approval from the competent authorities involved. - (ii) In order to assess whether a corresponding symmetric or more conservative outflow is applied by the counterparty by way of derogation from Articles 422, 423 and 424 of the CRR, the ECB expects to be shown that the corresponding outflows from the credit or liquidity facility are taken into account in the liquidity recovery plan of the liquidity-providing entity. - (iii) In order to assess whether the liquidity-providing entity exhibits a sound liquidity profile, the credit institution is expected to demonstrate that it has been fulfilling its LCR on an individual and a consolidated basis, when applicable, for at least one year.
-The liquidity-receiving entity is expected to reflect the impact of the preferential treatment and of any exemption granted under Article 33 of Commission Delegated Regulation (EU) 2015/61 in its calculation of the LCR.

-Additional conditions in the case of an application where the counterparty is located in a different Member State than the applicant credit institution
+- (c) change substantially the terms of the agreements and commitments without prior approval from the competent authorities involved. - (ii) In order to assess whether a corresponding symmetric or more conservative outflow is applied by the counterparty by way of derogation from Articles 422, 423 and 424 of the CRR, the ECB expects that it will be shown that the corresponding outflows from the credit or liquidity facility are taken into account in the liquidity recovery plan of the liquidityproviding entity. - (iii) In order to assess whether the liquidity-providing entity exhibits a sound liquidity profile, it is expected that the credit institution demonstrates that it has been fulfilling its LCR on an individual and a consolidated basis, when applicable, for at least one year.
+It is expected that the liquidity-receiving entity reflects the impact of the preferential treatment and of any exemption granted under Article 33 of Commission Delegated Regulation (EU) 2015/61 in its calculation of the LCR. - Additional conditions in the case of an application where the counterparty is located in a different Member State than the applicant credit institution